carlesgutierrez/carlesgutierrez.github.io/_posts/mediaart/2015-01-24-lummo-lummoblocks-post.md

 	<img src="https://farm3.staticflickr.com/2380/5754186476_566edc88e4_z.jpg">
 </figure>

- The project have been also shown in Sevilla during all summer 2010, Medialab-Prado (Madrid) during summer 2010 at weekends, Linz(Ars Electronica 2010), Berlin at CHB and Madrid simultaneusly at “Noche en Blanco” 2010.
-Also have been part in European media facade festival 2010 events.
+In addition, LummoBlocks was showcased throughout the summer of 2010 in Seville, at Medialab-Prado (Madrid) during weekends, at Ars Electronica 2010 (Linz), CHB Berlin, and simultaneously in Madrid and Berlin during La Noche en Blanco 2010.
+It was also part of several events under the European Media Facade Festival 2010.